 Condom use during the treatment period

-- Avoid having sexual intercourse without a condom during treatment because the infection can still be transmitted, or use condoms for 7 days after the start of treatment, and until 7 days after all current sexual partner(s) have been treated.
+- Avoid having sex without a condom during treatment because the infection can still be transmitted.
+Use condoms for 7 days after the start of treatment and until 7 days after all current sexual contacts have been treated.

-- If you are using a combined oral contraceptive pill use a condom for 14 days when having sex, as antibiotics can affect the reliability of the contraceptive pill.
+- If you are on a combined oral contraceptive pill, use a condom for 14 days when having sex, as antibiotics can affect the reliability of the contraceptive pill.

-If you have had sex without a condom with your sexual partner(s) it is very likely they are infected with chlamydia.
-This means it is important they have a sexual health check-up and be treated for chlamydia regardless of symptoms or test results.
+If you have had sex without a condom with your sexual contact/s it is very likely they are infected with chlamydia.
+This means they need to have a sexual health check-up and be treated for chlamydia regardless of symptoms or test results.